MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

                       env: prod
     ```

     This example distributes resources across all clusters labeled with `env: prod`.
-As the changes are implemented, the corresponding `ClusterResourceOverride` configurations will be applied to the designated clusters.
+As the changes are implemented, the corresponding `ClusterResourceOverride` configurations are applied to the designated clusters.
 The selection of a matching cluster role resource, `secret-reader`, triggers the application of the configurations to the clusters.

 2. Apply the `ClusterResourcePlacement` resource by using the `kubectl apply` command: